By Rachel Kaplan, MD

 Peer Reviewed

 Neoplastic fever (aka tumor fever) is a challenging yet essential clinical diagnosis.
-In fevers of unknown origin, studies estimate that the incidence of neoplastic fever is anywhere from …
+In fevers of unknown origin, studies estimate that the incidence of neoplastic fever is anywhere …

 By Kerrilynn Carney, MD